Climate change vulnerability: Definition

 Some climate change effects: Wildfire caused by heat and dryness, bleached coral caused by ocean acidification and heating, environmental migration caused by desertification, and coastal flooding caused by storms and sea level rise.

-Climate change vulnerability is defined as the "propensity or predisposition to be adversely affected" by climate change.
-It can apply to humans but also to natural systems (ecosystems), and both are interdependent.
+Climate change vulnerability has been a central concept in academic research and IPCC assessments since 2001.
+The concept of vulnerability can refer to a wide variety of different meanings or contexts in climate change research.
+It can apply to humans or to natural systems (ecosystems), often simultaneously given the interdependence of humans and ecosystems.
 Vulnerability is a component of climate risk.
 Vulnerability will be higher if the capacity to cope and adapt is low.

-Climate vulnerability can include a wide variety of different meanings, situations, and contexts in climate change research.
-It has been a central concept in academic research and IPCC assessments since 2001.

-The concept was defined in the Third IPCC report (2001) as "the degree to which a system is susceptible to, and unable to cope with, adverse effects of climate change, including climate variability and extremes".
+One definition of climate change vulnerability is stated as the "propensity or predisposition to be adversely affected" by climate change.
+A similar definition is given by the Third IPCC report (2001): "the degree to which a system is susceptible to, and unable to cope with, adverse effects of climate change, including climate variability and extremes".

 Early studies focused on biophysical vulnerability to climate change.
 In other words, the effects of physical climate hazards such as a heat wave or heavy rain events.
 This direction of research was shaped by earlier natural hazards research and it emphasised physical changes and energy flows in the landscape.
 It aims to quantify and measure the impacts of an event on the environment and on people.
 Since (biophysical) vulnerability is interpreted here as the negative outcome of climate change on people or places, it is also sometimes referred to as 'outcome vulnerability'.

 An alternative framing focuses on social dimensions of vulnerability that set the context in which climate change happens.
 These dimensions include the political, institutional, economic and social structures that interact with the physical climate changes.
 For example, water privatization might affect the ability of people to respond to drought.
 This direction of research was shaped by human security research and they focus on the current context or 'starting point' for the social and biophysical processes.
 They are sometimes also referred to as 'contextual vulnerability' approaches.
 Research in this area focuses on analysing the factors that "put people and places at risk and reduce capacity to respond".
 See the section on 'Causes' below.

 In the Fifth IPCC report, the social context was emphasized.
 It noted factors such as wealth and employment, access to technology and information, societal values and the role of institutions to resolve conflicts or develop relations among states as important.
 Vulnerability was defined as a characteristic of people or places independent of physical events.
 The report included two additional definitions, one of contextual vulnerability and one of outcome vulnerability.